hewison-chris/agora-cl-docs/website/docs/faq.md

 Latest Agora-cl version is v1.1.0.
 Beacon chain is up to date.
 Verifying binary integrity.
-beacon-chain-v1.1.0-linux-amd64: OK
+agora-cl-v3.1.1-linux-amd64: OK
-gpg: Signature made Mon Jan 18 13:03:57 2021 PST
+gpg: Signature made Mon Oct 01 10:00:57 2022 UTC
-gpg:                using RSA key 0AE0051D647BA3C1A917AF4072E33E4DF1A5036E
+gpg:                using RSA key 0AABBCCD64CCC3C1A917AF4072E33E4DF1A50DDD
-gpg: Good signature from "Preston Van Loon <preston@prysmaticlabs.com>" [unknown]
+gpg: Good signature from "Mr X <XXX@Bosagora.com>" [unknown]
 gpg: WARNING: This key is not certified with a trusted signature!
 gpg:          There is no indication that the signature belongs to the owner.
 ```

-Regarding the WARNING above, it means that the signature is correctly signed by the owner, however, since Agora-cl does not yet provide official linux packages nor windows trusted certs, you will get a warning that it might not have been Preston Van Loon that actually signed the binary, since there is no way to verify the integrity with a trusted authority.
+Regarding the WARNING above, it means that the signature is correctly signed by the owner, however, since Agora-cl does not yet provide official linux packages nor windows trusted certs, you will get a warning that it might not have been Mr X that actually signed the binary, since there is no way to verify the integrity with a trusted authority.
 If binary integrity and security matter the most to you, building and running open source software from source is the best way to have full confidence the software you are running is a result of code you can inspect yourself.

 #### How can I view the metrics of my node?
 How can I visualize them?